How Do You Get Such Good Audio?

 Our Secret of 35+ Years

-pre-emphasized, a process wherein circuitry is inserted in the audio path from microphone to transmitter that intentionally favors higher audio pitch.
+Here is the secret: re-transmit flat audio.
+Our mentors in this concept are members of the California-based Cactus Intertie, of which we are an affiliate.
+Here are the steps: You as a user transmit audio that has been pre-emphasized, a process wherein circuitry is inserted in the audio path from microphone to transmitter that intentionally favors higher audio pitch.
 This is a necessary artifact of the frequency [phase] modulation scheme that we use.
 Consult a radio text for further explanation.

 At the link site, we receive your pre-emphasized audio and then undo the processing with a de-emphasis circuit.
 This audio can be amplified and sent to a local speaker.
 After de-emphasis, the audio sounds natural: without de-emphasis, it would sound tinny in the local speaker.

-before it is de-emphasized, amplify it, and send it [still pre-emphasized] along to another FM transmitter, directly to the modulator, without further pre-emphasis.
+In properly linked systems, we snatch the audio before it is de-emphasized, amplify it, and send it [still pre-emphasized] along to another FM transmitter, directly to the modulator, without further pre-emphasis.
 This means that the pre-emphasis inserted in your personal radio containers to affect the transmitted audio.

 After being received at the distant link, the audio modulates the distant attached repeater.
 This repeater re-transmits the pre-emphasized audio to my personal radio, wherein (at last) the audio en route to my radio’s speaker is de-emphasized.